 According to reports, the driver was operating her vehicle southbound on Crain Highway at approximately 10 p.m.
 For reasons unknown, she drove off the side of the road, and the car overturned.
 Police are still in the process of investigating this incident.
 As of the latest report, they were unsure what caused the driver to leave the roadway.

 Recourse for the passenger

 In this particular car accident, the surviving victim may feel she has little recourse and may believe she has to bear the burden of her losses on her own.
 That simply is not true.
 According to Maryland laws, she may be able to seek relief by filing a claim with the driver’s insurance provider.
-If is not offered by the insurance company, the victim may turn to legal counsel for assistance negotiating a settlement out-of-court or litigating the matter against the decedent’s estate – when appropriate.
+If fair and full compensation is not offered by the insurance company, the victim may turn to legal counsel for assistance negotiating a settlement out-of-court or litigating the matter against the decedent’s estate – when appropriate.